DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 > [!abstract]+ **The Wine Shipments**
 > With the winery saved and the gem recovered, Davian sets Adrian and Elvir to preparing the winery's remaining wine for shipment.
 The following morning, the two brothers load an additional three barrels onto the (miraculously undamaged) cart in <span class="citation">W2.
 Loading Dock (p.
 176)</span> and set off, delivering three barrels first to Krezk then an additional three barrels to the Blue Water Inn in Vallaki.
 >
 > While visiting Krezk, the brothers mention the players' names and descriptions to Burgomaster Dmitri Krezkov.
 The players are welcome guests in Krezk should they visit the village thereafter.
-See [[Arc L - The Fallen Abbey]] for more information about the players' adventures in Krezk.
+See [[Arc K - The Fallen Abbey]] for more information about the players' adventures in Krezk.